Teaching

 Helpful information and links for coursework.

-GS 560 - Spring 2023
+GS 560 - Introduction to Statistical Genomics - Spring 2024

 The data-intensive nature of the 21st-century biology makes it important for scientists to have a basic proficiency in statistics.
 Whether it is thousands of gene expression levels as measured by a RNA-Seq, millions of polymorphisms that have been genotyped in a case-control study or more general questions of how to properly design an experiment, you will constantly be confronted with how to collect, analyze and interpret data.
 This course provides the key statistical concepts and methods necessary for extracting biological insights from data.